-The future of America lies in our children.
-When hunger threatens the future of a child, it threatens the future of our nation as well.
+Our children are the future.
+When hunger threatens the future of a child, it threatens society as well.
 Our food distribution programs for children are vital to our community:

-Kids Café offers afternoon nutritious hot meals and snacks at various sites designated by the Housing Authority, churches and community centers, every week day throughout the school year.
-We prepare more than 6,200 healthy, nutritious meals weekly in our commercial kitchen at our central warehouse and transport these meals to 13 locations in Muscogee County, GA and Russell County, AL.
+Kids Café offers afternoon nutritious hot meals and snacks at various sites designated by the Housing Authority, churches, and community centers, every weekday throughout the school year.
+We prepare more than 8,500 healthy, nutritious meals weekly in our commercial kitchen at our central warehouse and transport these meals to 28 locations in Muscogee County, GA, and Russell County, AL.

-Buddy Pack program serves children who live in food insecure homes and are likely to experience hunger and bridges the gap between the school week and the weekend, when free breakfasts and lunches are not available.
+Buddy Pack program serves children who live in food insecure homes and are likely to experience hunger and bridges the gap between the school week and the weekend when free breakfasts and lunches are not available.
 Students are identified by the school to participate in this program, and the program is handled with discretion to protect the privacy of the student.
-Approximately 1,200 back packs are filled with nutritious child-friendly, ready-to-eat foods each week.
+Approximately 1,400 backpacks are filled with nutritious child-friendly, ready-to-eat foods each week.
 Churches and organizations sponsor this program as a community outreach.

 Snack Program offers healthy afternoon snacks for children attending after-school programs at churches, youth centers, daycare programs, and various special youth programs in the community.